 As documented in our Related Work section, this notion of keys has been discovered and rediscovered many times by many researchers.
 Historically, finding the keys has seen to be a very hard task.
-For example, finding the keys is analogous to finding the minimal environments of DeKleer' ATMS algorithm [17].
-Formally, this logical abduction, which is an NP-hard task [8].
+For example, finding the keys is analogous to finding the minimal environments of DeKleer' ATMS algorithm (DeKleer 1986).
+Formally, this logical abduction, which is an NP-hard task (Bylander et al. 1991).